Looking for the best irons for mid handicappers? You’re in the right place.

 What we like:

-• Oustanding upgraded premium design.
+• Outstanding upgraded premium design.

 • Great feel and sound through impact.

-• Quick launch & high trajectory with good contact, but can be flighted and worked either way if that’s part of your game.
+• Quick launch & high trajectory with good contact, but they can be flighted and worked either way if that’s part of your game.

 • Good distance and a splash of forgiveness.